lostisland/faraday/docs/middleware/request/authentication.md

 ---

 The `Faraday::Request::Authorization` middleware allows you to automatically add an `Authorization` header to your requests.
-It also features 2 specialised sub-classes that provide useful extra features for Basic Authentication and Token Authentication requests.

-### Any Authentication

-The generic `Authorization` middleware allows you to add any type of Authorization header.
+It also features a handy helper to manage Basic authentication.

 ```ruby
 Faraday.new(...) do |conn|